 The nine brightest members of the cluster are named after the Pleiades, the Seven Sisters in Greek mythology – Alcyone (Eta Tauri), Asterope (21 Tauri), Celaeno (16 Tauri), Electra (17 Tauri), Maia (20 Tauri), Merope (23 Tauri) and Taygeta (19 Tauri) – and their parents Atlas (27 Tauri) and Pleione (28 Tauri).

-In mythology, Atlas was one of the Titans who fought a war against the Olympian gods and suffered the consequences of defeat.
+In mythology, Atlas was one of the Titans who fought a war against the Olympian gods and felt the consequences of defeat.
 As punishment, he was forced to uphold the heavens on his shoulders.
 Orion, a giant huntsman who was attracted to Atlas’ seven daughters, saw his opportunity and started pursuing them.
 Zeus put a stop to this, transforming the sisters into doves and then into stars to console their father.
 It is said that Orion (the constellation) is still pursuing the Pleiades across the sky.

 Merope is often referred to as the “lost Pleiad” because it is the faintest of the seven stars representing the Pleiades and not as easily seen as the others.